bennapp/game/README.md

 `go run createPlayer.go` - get the Id of the player

-`go run client.go` - set the Id of player then run this
+`go run terminalClient.go` - set the Id of player then run this, to test the backend via terminal

 `go run coin.go` - spawns coin